jondgoodwin/progling/content/post/type-expressions.md

 Good news!
 That's exactly the same syntax used by value-based tuples.
-So, the parser can parse a type tuple or a value tuple in exactly the same way, and then distinguish which it has later on during semantic analysis.
+So, the parser can parse a type tuple or a value tuple in exactly the same way, and then distinguish which it has later, during semantic analysis.

 Further solidifying their isomorphism, is that both type tuples and value types appreciate being wrapped in parentheses when they